zephyrproject-rtos/zephyr/boards/arm/nucleo_f401re/doc/index.rst

 Nucleo F401RE System Clock could be driven by internal or external oscillator, as well as main PLL clock.
-By default System clock is driven by PLL clock at 84MHz, driven by 8MHz high speed external clock.
+By default System clock is driven by PLL clock at 84MHz,
+- driven by 8MHz high speed external clock (HSE) for board revision C02 and above
+- driven by 16MHz high speed internal clock (HSI) for board revision C01

 Serial Port
 ===========